smguilia/overview-1/ibm-cloud-platform.md

 ## Viewing status
 {: #status-service}

-The {{site.data.keyword.Bluemix_notm}} status page is the central place to find all unplanned incidents, planned maintenance, announcements, and security bulletin notifications about key events that affect the {{site.data.keyword.Bluemix_notm}} platform, infrastructure, and major services.
+The {{site.data.keyword.Bluemix_notm}} Status page is the central place to find all unplanned incidents, planned maintenance, announcements, and security bulletin notifications about key events that affect the {{site.data.keyword.Bluemix_notm}} platform.
 You can filter these categories by selecting specific locations, components, types of ongoing events, or by using keyword searches.
-For more details, see [Viewing cloud status](https://cloud.ibm.com/docs/get-support?topic=get-support-viewing-cloud-status).
+For more details, see [Viewing cloud status](/docs/get-support?topic=get-support-viewing-cloud-status).